lambdaloop/anipose/docs/start_3d.md

 - Length of marker separation (for aruco) or square side (for charuco or checkerboard) (triangulation is set to this unit)
 - Length of marker side in appropriate unit, in same unit as above
 - aruco marker dictionary (number of bits and number of markers in dictionary)
+- Boolean value indicating whether or not you want to manually verify the detection of the calibration pattern in each frame (Allows you to throw out bad detections)

 An example configuration:
 ```toml